The Magic of Christmas in New York City

 Since we’ve moved out of New York City, I find myself missing it at very specific times.
 Christmas in New York City is amazing.
+The cold air makes it more enticing to step inside warm storefronts and cozy bars.
+The city’s lights make it easier to cope with early sunsets.
+It’s pure magic.
 I keep quite a few photos in my favorites folder to look at when I need a little boost in my Christmas spirit.
-I figured it would make sense to share our favorites for Christmas in New York City in case you’re planning a trip there this holiday season.
+I wanted to share our favorites for Christmas in New York City in case you’re planning a trip there this holiday season.

 Our Favorites for Christmas in New York City